Bigfootmech/Bigfootmech/README.md

 Between that, and my struggles to auto-translate, and then interpret the Chinese docs, I finally managed to make my proudest accomplishment... a runaway train that swoops in and obliterates mystical Chinese monsters.

+#### Final Excerpt - Modloader
+For some ungodly reason, after dousing myself in decompilation, I decided the next good idea would be to make a 'mod loader' in the style of MelonLoader for the game LifeCraft, in C++ having not touched pointers since uni.

+Spoiler alert: to access random parts of memory, you need pointers.
+Not just that, but C++ in particular is a whole new thing now.

+You can see the (succesful) results of the effort as one of the Git repositories here.
+I am also taking a remedial course (read: watching 4th year university lectures) in C++.

 ## Recent years

 #### The Dev mentality